Skip to main content

 });

-In the browser, you can provide the image in any of the following formats:
+In the browser, we can provide the image in any of the following formats:

 • string - A URL to an image.
 Ensure the image can be loaded (for example, make sure the site's CORS policy allows for loading).